 Our board of directors has appointed a valuation committee comprised of independent directors, which we refer to herein as the valuation committee, to be responsible for the oversight of the valuation process.
 The valuation committee has adopted a valuation policy, as approved by our board of directors, and as amended from time to time, that contains a comprehensive set of methodologies to be used in connection with the calculation of our NAV.
-Our most recent NAV per share for each share class, which is updated as of the last calendar day of each month, is posted on our website at www.hinessecurities.com/current-offerings/hgit and is also available on our toll-free information line at (888) 220-6121.
-See our Valuation Policy and Procedures incorporated by reference into this Annual Report on Form 10-K for a more detailed description of our valuation procedures, including important disclosure regarding interim real property valuations provided by our Advisor and reviewed by Altus Group U.S., Inc., or Altus.
+Our most recent NAV per share for each share class, which is updated as of the last calendar day of each month, is posted on our website at www.hinesglobalincometrust.com and is also available on our toll-free information line at (888) 220-6121.
+See our Valuation Policy and Procedures incorporated by reference into this Annual Report on Form 10-K for a more detailed description of our valuation procedures, including important disclosure regarding interim investment property valuations provided by our Advisor and reviewed by Altus Group U.S., Inc., or Altus.
 Altus is the independent valuation firm we have engaged to assist in the determination of our NAV per share and to provide us with a conclusion with respect to the reasonableness of our NAV per share for each class of shares of our common stock.
 All parties engaged by us in the calculation of our NAV, including the Advisor, are subject to the oversight of our valuation committee.
-Generally, all of our real properties are appraised once each calendar year by third party appraisal firms in accordance with our valuation guidelines and such appraisals are reviewed by Altus.
-Altus concluded that the new NAV per share of our common stock as of February 29, 2020 set forth below is reasonable.
+Generally, all of our investment properties are appraised once each calendar year by third party appraisal firms in accordance with our valuation guidelines and such appraisals are reviewed by Altus.
+Altus concluded that the NAV per share of our common stock as of December 31, 2021 set forth below is reasonable.
+Additionally, although not required by our valuation policy, our valuation committee and our board of directors have approved the NAV per share as of December 31, 2021, as calculated by us and our Advisor.

-The table below sets forth the calculation of our NAV per share of each class of shares of our common stock as of February 29, 2020 and January 31, 2020 (the NAV per share is the same for each class of shares of our common stock):
+The table below sets forth the calculation of our NAV per share of each class of shares of our common stock as of December 31, 2021 (the NAV per share is the same for each class of shares of our common stock):